infosupport/azureml-cookiecutter/{{cookiecutter.project_dir}}/README.rst

   pip install -e .

-Please note that if you changed the dependencies file, you'll also need to update setup.py to include the new dependencies there as well.
+Please note, :code:`setup.py` contains a list of dependencies required by your project.
+The same list of dependencies is contained in the :code:`conda_dependencies.yml` file.
+This is required, because :code:`setuptools` doesn't allow the use of Anaconda dependency files.
+Whenever you change the dependencies of your project, you'll need to add the dependency to the :code:`setup.py` file as well as the
-We understand that this can feel redundant, but there currently isn't a way to automate the process.
+:code:`conda_dependencies.yml` file.
+You'll also need to run :code:`pip install -e .` whenever you change the dependencies.

 .. _`Cookiecutter`: https://github.com/audrey/cookiecutter/
 .. _`@wmeints`: https://github.com/wmeints/